fatiando/community/GOVERNANCE.md

 be actively harmful to the project's well-being, and attempts at communication and conflict resolution have failed.

+> The initial Steering Council was appointed by the BDFL (Leonardo Uieda) in
+> 2022.

 ### Benevolent Dictator For Life (BDFL)

 The Project will have a BDFL (Benevolent Dictator for Life).
-The BDFL is chair of the Steering Council (see below) and has the same responsibilities of other Council members.
+The BDFL is part of the Steering Council and has the same responsibilities of other Council members.
 In addition: